-The FM24C04B is a serial FRAM memory.
-The memory array is logically organized as 512 x 8 and is accessed using an industry standard two-wire interface.
+The FM24C64B is a serial FRAM memory.
+The memory array is logically organized as a 8,192 x 8 bit memory array and is accessed using an industry standard two-wire interface.
 Functional operation of the FRAM is similar to serial EEPROMs.
-The major difference between the FM24C04B and a serial EEPROM with the same pinout relates to its superior write performance.
+The major difference between the FM24C64B and a serial EEPROM with the same pinout relates to its superior write performance.